|

 I was invited to walk through this show house in Atlanta, as part of a Design Blogger’s Conference.

-Suzanne Kasler is my FAVORITE designer and designed the dining room in the show house.
+Suzanne Kasler is my FAVORITE designer (shop her designs here) and designed the dining room in the show house.

 Interior designers are trained to layer fabrics, textures and colors to create rooms that are visual interesting.
 They make your eyes travel throughout the room.